bfroggio/screm/README.md

 `config.toml` should be in the same directory as the `screm.exe` binary.
 There are a few properties that can go in your `config.toml` file.
 Properties listed below are optional unless otherwise noted.
 See `sample-config.toml` for an example with fake configuration values.

 - `twitch_username` (required): The username for your Twitch account/channel.
-Screm Bot 3000 can't read your channel's chat messages without this
+Screm Bot 3000 can't read your channel's chat messages without this.
+- `twitch_bot_username` (required): The username for the Screm chat bot.
+Can be the same as `twitch_username`.
-- `twitch_secret`: The OAUTH token needed for Screm Bot 3000 to post messages to your Twitch chat
+- `twitch_secret`: The OAUTH token for the `twitch_bot_username` account.
+Needed to post messages to your Twitch chat.
-- `twitch_authorized_users`: A list of Twitch usernames for users authorized to trigger sound effects on your stream from Twitch chat
+- `twitch_authorized_users`: A list of Twitch usernames for users authorized to trigger sound effects on your stream from Twitch chat.

 ## FAQ